 the DN of entries found in a search in a different encoding than utf-8.
 In this case you can use the

 operation response.
 It can be set to one encoding or a list of encodings.
-If a list is provided ldap3 tries sequentially until an encoding doesn’t return
+If a list of encodings is provided ldap3 tries sequentially each encoding until a valid decode

-UnicodeDecodeError.
-If any of the specified encoding is able to decode the DN value then an
+is performed.
+If any of the specified encodings is not able to decode the value then an

 Raw data in search response¶